dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

     DGL currently requires the number of data chunks and the number of partitions to be the same.

-Despite its simplicity, random partitioning may cause frequent cross machine communication.
+Despite its simplicity, random partitioning may result in frequent cross-machine communication.
 Check out chapter :ref:`guide-distributed-partition` for more advanced options.

 Step.3 Data Dispatching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^